I hate social media, yet it brought me everything

-I always wanted to build something of my own.
-My first real try was a restaurant.
-I was 28, knew nothing about it, so I read everything I could and worked my way up in hospitality.
-But my own place cost far more than I could get together, so I dropped it.
+I knew nothing about it, so I read everything I could and worked my way up in hospitality.
+But my own place cost far more than I could ever finance, so I dropped it.

-Then in 2010 social media showed up, and that changed everything for me.
 What hooked me was the promise underneath it.

 Until then, the people who got ahead were the ones with money, the right degree, or a network they were handed because they were born in the right place.
-I had none of that.

-Social media broke that open.
-You didn’t need permission or the right last name anymore.
 If you were willing to show up and share what you knew, you had a chance, the same as anyone else.
-For the first time, the door was open to someone like me.
+For the first time, the door was open to someone like me and others.

-Why being different is your edge
+Why being different is my edge and should be yours too.

 For most of my life I thought I wasn’t smart enough.
 Not stupid, but not the kind of person who builds things or gets a say.